-All modules have been developed to facilitate achievement of the HCPC (2012) Standards of Proficiency for Social Workers, Professional Capability Framework (BASW, 2017) at qualifying level and the QAA (2019) Subject Benchmark for Social Work.
+All modules have been developed to facilitate achievement of the SWE Professional Standards (2019), Professional Capability Framework (BASW, 2017) at qualifying level and the QAA (2019) Subject Benchmark for Social Work.

 Students will engage in interdisciplinary learning within the programme in order to model contemporary social work practice and enrich the learning experience.
 Students will also engage in simulated learning, including in Ability House, where students can engage in role-play in a home, rather than a classroom setting.